bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 I remember still being in Porto metro at 7:40am and freaking out if I'll make it on time.
 Fortunately I did, and the plane in Porto had about an hour of delay.
-In Zurich I ran to the gate only to find out it had closed a few minutes ago.
-I was rerouted to Frankfurt.
-It was the first time I experienced that situation, and was nicely surprised how smoothly everything went.
+Coupled with little time for layover, it was a close call, so as soon as I landed in Zurich, I ran to the gate – only to find out it had closed a few minutes ago.
+I was rerouted to Frankfurt, and from there I flew to San Francisco.
+It was the first time I experienced that situation, and frankly, was nicely surprised how smoothly everything went.

 I was fortunate to get a seat at the window, and two seats to the right were free – so I could spread myself out comfortably.